 In this article:

-Below is a flowchart with the various pieces of practice management software that we use for our online physio practice.
+Below is a flowchart with the various pieces of physical therapy practice management software that we use for our online physio practice.
 Some are unique to physiotherapy, others are suited to any private practice, and others are aimed specifically at small businesses.

 While there's always room for improvement, the pieces of software are integrated to a large extent, "talking" to each other and saving us and our team time and effort on the non-clinical work so that we can focus on keeping our patients satisfied before, during, and after consultations.